 Dividend payments are also attractive from a tax perspective

 High dividend shares are much sought after by investors not just because of their profit distribution per se, but also for tax reasons.
 Since the 2008 corporate tax reform, repayments from a company’s reserves from capital paid in have been exempt from withholding and income tax.
-More information on the correct taxation of investment returns can be found in the article “How to pay tax on returns on investment”.

 Find the right dividend shares